PButcher/ice-4131-labs/lab1/README.md

 icc
 ```

-The commend prompt will respond with:
+The command prompt will respond with:

 ```bash
 -bash: icc: command not found